 All of the Rogers Behavioral Health service locations are licensed under Rogers Memorial Hospital, Inc. Rogers is licensed as a psychiatric hospital by the State of Wisconsin and is accredited by The Joint Commission.

-The Doctoral Psychology Internship Program is accredited by the American Psychological Association (APA) with the next accreditation review in 2021 (delayed due to COVID).
+The Doctoral Psychology Internship Program is accredited by the American Psychological Association (APA) with the reaccreditation site visit occurring on July 26 and 27, 2023.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation.
 Contact information:

-Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002
+Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE Washington, DC 20002 Phone: (202) 336-5979

-Phone: (202) 336-5979 / Email: apaaccred@apa.org
+Phone: (202) 336-5979 Email: apaaccred@apa.org